STEVE INSKEEP, Host:

 BEARDSLEY: Teacher Virgines Lagon(ph) takes the tin foil off the braised lamb and shows it to the children.

-Ms. VIRGINES LAGON (Teacher): (Through translator) We serve each course separately so they can see what they're eating.
+VIRGINES LAGON: (Through translator) We serve each course separately so they can see what they're eating.
 Today, the main course is lamb and the cauliflower au gratin.
 I'll cut the meat in front of them while they're having their appetizer.

 BEARDSLEY: There's a general consensus today that the black olives in the pasta salad are not bon, but everyone gets a kick out of tasting a sprig of fresh parsley.
 Lagon encourages them to gout, or taste.